 17. Play In The Park

-Take your toddler or preschooler and let them loose on the playground equipment.
+Take your toddler or preschooler to the park, and let them play on the playground equipment.

-By climbing the ladder to the slide, swinging their legs and bodies, twisting and turning on the jungle gym, they’ll be working a wide variety of gross motor skills.
+By climbing the ladder to the slide, swinging their legs and bodies, twisting and turning on the jungle gym, they’ll be practicing a wide variety of gross motor skills.

 18. Silly Walks

-For plenty of giggles with your gross motor skills, there’s nothing like silly walks.
+For plenty of giggles with your gross motor activities, there’s nothing like silly walks.